milen-patel/cpu_tutorial/_parts/part6.md

 # Chapter 06 - Logic Gates
 **Topics Covered:** AND, OR, NOT, XOR, NAND, The Universal Gate, Truth Tables

+Now that I've made you suffer through enough chapters of binary, it's time to introduce a seperate yet similarly related concept: logic gates.
+There a few different types of logic gates we will need to understand, so I will introduce them one-by-one and then we will circle back and understand the bigger picture.
+This chapter should (hopefully) be a lighter read compared from the last few which probably involved you using a calculator to double check everything I was saying.

+Simply put, a logic gate takes in a variable number of inputs (atleast 1) and produce a single output.
+The interesting part, that that all the inputs and outputs are either 0's or 1's.
+We have spent a few painful chapters understanding the nuances of binary, but you can put that aside for this chapter.
+In the next chapter, the connection between this chapter and all the previous ones will become apparent.

+Let's start with the AND gate which takes in two inputs, and produces one output.
+If both of the inputs are 1, then the output of the AND gate is 1.
+For any other combination of inputs, the output will be a zero.

+{% include image.html url="_assets/AND.png" description="The AND Gate" %}

 <img src="/cpu_tutorial/_assets/part6/AND.png"
      alt="Logic Gate Diagram"
      style="float: left" />